Authentic Vietnamese Caramelized Pork Belly (Thit Kho Tau)

 How to Store

-Yes, surprisingly, this dish can be frozen quite well but without the eggs.
+Surprisingly, this dish can be frozen quite well but without the eggs.
 You can store the braised pork along with the sauce in Ziploc freezer bags for 1-2 weeks.
 Though the recipe takes a little over 1.5 hours to cook, you can easily make a big batch and freeze it.

-When you want to eat it, thaw and reheat on the stove, at which point you can add some eggs if you want.
+When you want to eat it, thaw and reheat on the stove, at which point you can add some boiled eggs if you want.
 We tried it ourselves and felt that the flavors were not impacted.

 How to Serve